mrsimoes/hlnsync/README.md

 ### Possible Improvements

-- Support the newer xxhash3 hashes, or other, including 128bit hashes.
+- Support the newer xxhash3 hashes, or other, including 128-bit hashes.
-- Stamp hash databases with the hash function used.
 - Better configuration file format.
 - More parallel hashing, multiprocessing instead of threads.
-- More output sorting options, e.g. by name or mtime.
+- More output options, e.g. sort by name or mtime.
 - Make `--include` and `--exclude` patterns more compatible with `rsync`.
 - Store Unicode file names in offline database to support other operating systems.
 Currently stored as-is.
 - Detect renamed directories for a compact sync schedule.
 - Partial hashes for quicker comparison of same-size files.
-- Check for duplicates by content, not just content hash.
+- Check for duplicates by actual content, not just content hash.
 - Update target mtimes.
-- argparsecomplete support
+- Support argparsecomplete.